Trading Forex Vs Futures: Key Differences

 Typically, delivery of the product is completed on the future date agreed on.
 However, with futures trading today, instead of getting the asset, the buyer gets the value of the asset in its current market price.
 This could be beneficial for either the buyer or seller, and this is where speculation trading for profit comes in.
 We will present an example using the Forex market.

-How Futures Trading Coincides With Forex Trading
+How Futures Trading Coincides with Forex Trading

 We have seen that futures trading is one of the trading methods within Forex, but it is not limited to the Forex market.
 This is the major difference between them.
 They also coincide on so many grounds.
 How do you trade futures with Forex?